rprops/HNA_LNA_productivity/data/fasttree/README.md

 ###########
-On March 13, 2018
+On March 16, 2018

-### Prepare fasta files for FastTree
+### Prepare fasta files for RAxML

 1. To plot a phylogeny with OTUs with HNA and LNA Lasso Scores to look for phylogenetic signal.
 The following code was ran in R with the vector of OTUs with RL scores of at least 0.15: